toydotgame/toydotgame.net/formatting.md

 		* **`&shy;`{:.highlight.language-html}** for a word breaking opportunity that'll break the word *and* add a hyphen at the end of the line where the break occurs
+* Kramdown supports automatic abbreviation markup, in the form of `*[abbreviation-name]: abbreviation definition`{:.highlight.language-markdown}.
+Any time "abbreviation-name" is seen in the text (you don't need to mark it!), it'll attach the definition you made!
+* The first `<h2>`{:.highlight.language-html} in a blockquote (callout or not) will be styled in sans-serif specially as a title for that block.
+For callouts, their styling is flexible and the little icon will display well-aligned for whatever you may put there

 ## Useful features
 * Use the `.hidden`{:.highlight.language-css} class (i.e. in an IAL) to set